nhvn/first-browser-game/README.md

 ## Getting Started

-The game has just been deployed so as long as you can access the internet and click on the link, the game will be operationa.
+The game has just been deployed so as long as you can access the internet and click on the link, the game will be operations.

 ## Known Issues